Facebook

 Interaction Rating=Moderate Be cautious with this combination.

 Some medications are changed and broken down by the liver.
-Acacia rigidula might decrease how quickly the liver breaks down some medications.
-Taking Acacia rigidula along with some medications that are changed by the liver might increase the effects and side effects of your medication.
-Before taking Acacia rigidula talk to your healthcare provider if you are taking any medications that are changed by the liver.
+Acacia rigidula might change how quickly the liver breaks down these medications.
+This could change the effects and side effects of these medications.

 Stimulant Drugs